 If you want Fluffy to grow up strong and healthy, create your vet-visiting routine early.
 The vet's office can be a scary place for older cats who've never had a checkup.
 Getting your kitten to the vet in her wee years can prevent future anxiety when sitting on the doctor's table.

 When a kitten visits the vet and as she grows up, the vet will make sure she's developing correctly, eating the right type of food, and staying current on her vaccinations, including ones for harmful illnesses like feline leukemia.

 According to the American Veterinary Medical Association, "Experts agree that widespread use of vaccinations within the last century has prevented death and disease in millions of animals."If you have a chance to prevent your cute kitty from catching a fatal disease, why wouldn't you take it?

 Middle-aged cats should visit the vet annually.
-At this phase in Fluffy's life, a once-a-year trip to the vet will do her just fine.
+At this phase in Fluffy's life, an every 6 month to once-a-year trip to the vet will do her just fine.

 Of course, if you notice any irregularities in her diet or a difference in her potty-patterns, it's always safe to visit the vet for a quick check up to make sure the changes aren't caused by an underlying health condition.

 Like people, cats are only as young as they feel.
 A healthy lifestyle can prevent achy bones, weight issues, and diseases commonly found in older cats.